amirfefer/Cyber-Camera/README.md

-# Cyber-Camera
+# Cyber-Cam
-<i>by Amir Fefer </i><br> <br>

 An open source for home surveillance: <br>
 Cyber-Cam turns any webcam into a smart security home surveillance system. <br>
 Allow you to watch and record video streaming anywhere from a secured (TLS/SSL & HTTP Basic Auth) web interface. <br>
-Cyber Cam includes smart protection, which plays alarm, sends email and smartphone notifications when a suspicious ,<br> activity captured.
+Cyber Cam includes smart protection, which plays alarm, sends email and smartphone notifications when a suspicious <br> activity captured.
 Based on real time movement, face, full/upper-body detection. <br>

 ## Features
-* Watch your webcam stream from anywhere
+* Watch your webcam stream anywhere
-* Active protection with email and smartphone notifications based on movement/face/full/upper body detection
+* Get email and smartphone notifications when a movement/face/full/upper body detected
-* Recrod a video, or take a snapshot
+* Recrod a video or take a snapshot remotely
-* Auto upload recorded videos to your Dropbox account
+* Automatic uploading recorded videos to your Dropbox account
-* TLS/SSL plus http basic authentication for max security
+* TLS/SSL and http basic authentication for max security
 * Responsive Web UI
-* One direction audio stream - stream your voice from anywhere
+* One direction audio stream
 * Auto server initialization by hosts discovery
 * Get an email when your public IP address has been changed